Postgraduate Course: Applied Co-creation (fusion on-site) (EFIE11110)

 The course will be assessed by means of the following assessment components:

 Given the highly collaborative nature of this course, and the necessity of collaboration in any participatory and co-creative practice, students will be assessed entirely through a group assessment.
-All students in a group receiving a shared mark for their submission, worth 80% of their total grade.
-The remaining 20% will be determined based on a short peer reflection exercise, described in more detail below.
+All students in a group will receive a shared mark for their submission, worth 25% of their total grade.

 Continuing to work together in their groups, students will be expected to comprehensively collate and analyse documentation from the participatory activities they facilitated, and outline how they would improve these activities for a future audience on the basis of feedback.
-Taken together, these will form the basis of a reflective report on their work, in the form of a slide deck (up to 25 pages, submitted as a PDF).
+Taken together, these will form the basis of a reflective report on their work, in the form of a slide deck.
 They will be expected to highlight significant insights gained from their approach, and reflect on how their choice of methods effectively configured meaningful participation.

-The remaining 20%, will be determined via a short, written, peer-reflection submitted individually by each group member, reflecting on their own, and their colleagues' contribution to the project.
+The remaining 75%, will be determined via a short, written, individual reflection.
+This 1000 word essay should reflect on their own contribution to the project.

 ||Feedback on the formative assessment may be provided in various formats, for example, to include written, oral, video, face-to-face, whole class, or individual.
 The course organiser will decide which format is most appropriate in relation to the nature of the assessment.

 Feedback on both formative and summative in-course assessed work will be provided in time to be of use in subsequent assessments within the course.